ADD-ONS / MEDICATION

 - every 12 months in healthy patients < 75 years of age

-- every 6 months in patients ≥ 75 years of age or frail individuals
+- every 6 months in patients ≥ 75 years of age or in frail individuals

-- CrCl/10 is an interval in months in patients with CrCl < 60 mL/min
+- CrCl/10 determines the interval in months for patients with CrCl < 60 mL/min

 Drug interaction